Adaptive ratchets and the evolution of molecular complexity: Discussion

 How universal are evolutionary ratchets?
 We can expect this mechanism to operate in a broad range of molecular networks with multiple parallel sub-units and a reservoir of potential units.
 Examples include recognition sites with multiple sequence matches, repertoires of immune response with multiple antibody lineages, and on larger scales, regulatory or metabolic networks with multiple genes contributing to the same function.
 Such networks allow ratchet modes of evolution to kick in: by preferential attachment of fit and deletion of unfit sub-units, changes in network architecture can couple to selection for network function.
 Specifically, the adaptive ratchet model then predicts that external driving -- here by moving recognition targets, evolving antigens, or time-dependent metabolic substrates -- induces the evolution of complex networks with redundant sub-units.

 New high-throughput methods are currently used to map sequence and phenotypes of molecular interactions at an unprecedented depth.
 Prominent examples include transcription factor interactions in microbes~\cite{kinney2010using,barnes2019mapping,ireland2020deciphering} and receptor-antigen interactions in human immune repertoires~\cite{doud2017complete,marcou2018high,minervina2020primary}.
 This opens the perspective of new experimental screens to map correlations between external driving, network architecture, and molecular complexity.
-Experiments with exposure to moving targets can determine the dominant selective force -- constraint or adaptation -- driving the ratchet evolution in these systems.
-Such experiments can also become a powerful tool of evolutionary control, to elicit molecular complexity of recognition and its potential for evolutionary innovation.
+Experiments with exposure to moving targets can determine in which mode -- constraint or adaptation -- ratchet evolution is determining the complexity of these systems.
+Such experiments can also become a powerful tool for synthetic evolution, to elicit molecular complexity of recognition and its potential for evolutionary innovation.